Free persona templates and online tools:

-A buyer persona is a great strategy for improving your understanding of your important customer segments and communicating this knowledge to the wider business.
+A buyer persona is a great tool for improving understanding of your important customer segments and communicating this knowledge to the wider business.
 I have previously outlined a process for creating and using buyer personas to improve conversion.
-But if you need a tool for building buyer personas from the segments you have identified here are some excellent free resources.
+But if you need a persona template for Word or an online tool for building buyer personas from the segments you have identified here are some excellent free resources.

-Below are 7 free tools for you to create and share your buyer personas.
+Below are 7 free tools for you to create and share templates for your buyer personas.
 I have summarised each one to provide an indication of what they offer.

-My personal recommendation is Xtensio as this has an excellent template that is easy to complete and customise.
-You can also add new sections as required.
+My personal recommendation is Xtensio as this provides an excellent and flexible template that is easy to complete and customise.
+You can also add new sections as required to create an awesome persona template.

 The Magnificent 7: